jumpingjoy/watchnationpro/index.md

 Check for the display size and clarity
 * Is it visible under bright sunlight?
 * Is it bright enough when viewed in the dark?
-View the watch from different angles and a different distance from your eyes and ensure that the clarity is uncompromised.
+* View the watch from different angles and a different distance from your eyes and ensure that the clarity is uncompromised.

-#### ✅How to good is the smartwatch compatibilty with smartphones?

-You can check the compatibility of the smartwatch with smartphones by testing the connection a have to connect the smartwatch to android smarpCheck Compatible of the smartwatch with Mobile OS
+#### ✅How to Connect Smartwatch to SmartPhone?
+Check Compatible of the smartwatch with Mobile OS

 The Operating system in smartwatches must be compatible with your smartphone’s OS.
 Otherwise, you may not have access to few functions.

-##### Is it compatible with Android OS?
+##### Is the smartwatch compatible with Android OS?
-The Google Wear OS runs on many smartwatches such as LG, Fossil, etc. This OS is more compatible with android smartphones but also compatible to one extent with iPhones with limited features.
+The Google Wear OS runs on many smartwatches such as LG, Fossil, etc. The Wear OS is more compatible with android smartphones.
+The downside of Wear OS is that its compatibility is limited with Apple devices.

-Google Assistant helps you convert speech-to-text and is very convenient to answer emails and texts.
-Note that speech-to-text features of the wear OS won’t work on the iPhone.
+When the Wear OS smarwatch is connected with Android, Google Assistant helps you convert speech-to-text and is very convenient to answer emails and texts.
+Note that Wear OS speech-to-text features will not work with iPhone.

-##### Is it compatible with iOS?
+##### Is the smartwatch compatible with iOS?
 Apple Watch works only with iPhone.

-##### Is it compatible with both Android/iOS?
+##### Is the smartwatch compatible with both Android/iOS?
-Fossil watches are designed to be compatible with any smartphone.
+Fossil watches are designed to be compatible with your smartphone.
 Samsung galaxy watch active 2 and Tizen powered galaxy watch can work with multiple Android and iPhone mobiles.
 The fitbit versa 3 works equally well with Android and iPhone.

+#### ✅How comfortable is the smartwatch while wearing on the wrist?
+Ensure that the display fits the small wrist of women.
+If not, it will look unfit and uncomfortable.

+#### ✅What is the Stylish design look of the smartwatch?
+Women are always concerned with designs, watch faces appearance and colors.
+Look whether the smartwatch you choose has different watch face with customization options.
+Check whether you can change the watch strap to suit various events and outfit.

-#### ✅Does it have a long Battery life?
+#### ✅Does the smartwatch have a long Battery life?
-you need to consider the battery life of a smartwatch.
-Being a work professional, you may need to charge is less often.
+You need to consider the battery life of a smartwatch.
+Being a work professional, you may need to wear it more and the need to charge it is less often.

 Nowadays, battery has ten days of battery life that avoids charging it daily.
 The Apple Watch has long battery life that lasts around 18 hours.
 The battery life may be affected due to the following:

-* Color screen
+* Color display

 * Voice calls usage

+* music and media usage

 Some of the smart watches like Samsung gear sport and apple watch has wireless charging feature.
 You cannot plug your device directly into a charger to charge these devices, but you can lay it on a charging puck.

+### ✅Can a smartwatch detect whether its user is wearing it nor not?
+Proximity sensor helps in increased battery life.
+It checks whether the user wears the smartwatch or not.
+If you are not wearing it, it will turn off the display screen and background functions to save the battery.
+If you are wearing it, it will turn on the display screen.

-#### ✅Is it a waterproof smartwatch?
+#### ✅Is the smartwatch waterproof?
-Some of the best water resistance waterproof models currently available in the market can sustain to about 50 meters depth.
+Some of the best water resistance waterproof currently available in the market can sustain to about 50 meters depth in water.

-#### ✅How many Apps are available for Usage?
+#### ✅How many Apps are available in smartwatch for usage?
 * Samsung smartwatch models have thousands of android watch apps available currently including women best female apps Android.
 * Apple watch consists of more than Twenty thousand apps.

-#### ✅Does your smartwatches Text Messages?
+* Look whether you can do third party app selection and have access to third party health app.

+#### ✅Can you send text messages using your smartwatches?
 SOS Alerts is indeed such an important feature that you should check for while purchasing smartwatches for your children.
 If your child is in any danger and presses or holds a button on their watch, it will send the alerts to you.
 The alert is transmitted to you using an app.

 You can input up to three or more phone numbers that can be called in an emergency for your children.
 This SOS will initiate emergency calls to all the emergency numbers that you have saved.
 It will keep on calling until the call is answered.
 If you miss the call to pick, other people whose phone numbers that you have given in the App can pick the call and save the child.

-#### ✅Can You See Received Message Notification?
+#### ✅Can You See Received Message Notification in smartwatch?
-If you use a smartwatch, you can answer calls and can reply to messages and emails instantly.
-You can’t miss important calls and emails.
+If you use a smartwatch, you can answer calls and can reply to messages and email instantly.
+You can’t miss important calls and email.

 You can read your SMS and WhatsApp messages received to your smartphone instantly.
-You can read emails and send emails from your smartwatch.
+You can read emails and send email from your smartwatch.

-Smartwatches have alert or reminders, calendar ( it can synchronize with Google assistant or calenderto remind you about all your meetings and other events)
+Smartwatches have alert notifications or reminders, calendar (which can synchronize with Google assistant or calender to remind you about all your meetings and other events)

 #### ✅Is it a smartwatch you can talk on?
 Check whether you have a smartwatch that makes calls.
 You don’t need to take your smartphone from your pocket or bag as they come with a dial pad.

 Ensure you buy a smartwatch with a speaker and microphone and look to be the best smartwatch to answer calls.

-You may have to pay for a separate data plan for your smartwatch to which might cost around $10 per month if you want it to have the advantage of a calling option.
+You may have to pay for a separate data plan for your smartwatch to which might have a price around $10 per month if you want it to have the advantage of a calling option.

-#### ✅Can You Make Video Calls?
+#### ✅Can You Make Video Calls with smartwatch?
 Some smartwatches are designed with inbuilt cameras .
 You can shoot video from your wrist or attend video calling for meeting purposes when they have the following sensors:

 * Camera